aras62/vision-based-prediction/papers/trajectory_papers.md

 ___
 <a name=trajectory></a>
 <h2 style="color:#30bd19";> Trajectory Prediction Papers</h2>

-Below is the list of Trajectory prediction papers sorted chronologically and according to the venues (in order of relevance) they were published in.
-Each paper in the list has an associated link to the publication page, and arxiv preprint or code links if available.
-By **clicking on the papers** you can get the following information:

-* **Datasets** used in the paper
-* **Metrics** used in the paper
-* **Bibtext** of the publication

-<h3>Papers</h3>
 <ul><a name=Bae_2022_CVPR/>
 <details close>
 <summary><strong><em>Bae et al., "Non-Probability Sampling Network for Stochastic Human Trajectory Prediction", CVPR, 2022.</em></strong> <a href=https://openaccess.thecvf.com/content/CVPR2022/papers/Bae_Non-Probability_Sampling_Network_for_Stochastic_Human_Trajectory_Prediction_CVPR_2022_paper.pdf>paper</a> <a href=https://arxiv.org/pdf/2203.13471.pdf>arxiv</a> <a href=https://github.com/inhwanbae/NPSN>code</a></summary>